johnchaffee/platform-docs/3.-projects/h.branch-management.md

 > This feature is available on the Stoplight **Starter** plan, and above.

 The [publishing process](g.automating-publishing.md) is automatically enabled for the default branch.
-When the default branch is published it updates all sorts of things: Explorer, Documentation, Mock Servers, and Design Library.
+When the default branch is published it, updates all sorts of things: Explorer, Documentation, and Mock Servers.

 You can enable more branches for publishing than just the default branch.

 ![](../assets/images/enable-publishing.png)

-Currently, explorer, mock servers, and the design library will only show content for the default branch, but documentation lets viewers pick between branches, using the "Versions" dropdown (because this sort of thing is usually used for showing different versions!)
+Currently, Explorer and mock servers will only show content for the default branch, but documentation lets viewers pick between branches, using the "Versions" dropdown (because this sort of thing is usually used for showing different versions!)

 ![The version dropdown in documentation showing various unpublished branches](../assets/images/docs-selecting-branches.png)